hidai25/WRLandingP/README.md

-This is the official page of the WristRoad Apple watch game.
+WRLandingP

-This website adress is (https://wristroad.com/)
+This repo is the landing page of the wrist road game app